 How To Promote Your Blog In Four Easy Steps

-You’ve created, or revived, your blog.
-Good on ya!
+You've created or revived your blog.
+Good on you!
 Erm...now what?

-We’ll tell you what, now it’s time for promotion.
-Yes, yes, we know, “Promotion” has a bad wrap in some circles.
-We think that’s a shame.
-In fact, people who hear "promotion" and cringe likely do so because of outdated ideas of what promotion means and how it’s done.
-Today, we’re going to cover how to promote your blog.
-What follows are four simple ways to promote your fledgling (or well established) blog, without making you feel like you’ve sold your soul.
+We'll tell you what, now it's time for promotion.
+Yes, we know "Promotion" has a bad rap in some circles.
+We think that's a shame.
+People who hear "promotion" and cringe likely do so because of outdated ideas of what promotion means and how it's done.
+Today, we're going to cover how to promote your blog.
+What follows are four simple ways to promote your fledgling (or well-established) blog without making you feel like you've sold your soul.

 Before we begin, a note on assumptions.
-As in, we’re assuming you’re already creating great, relevant, and engaging content for your audience.
-That means we’re also assuming you know who your audience is, and are targeting your content for them.
+As in, we're assuming you're already creating exceptional, relevant, and engaging content for your audience.
+That means we also assume you know your audience and are targeting your content for them.
 People want to read your content because it helps them in some way.
-For example, if you write a DIY blog, your content is about such things as how to rebuild a sagging shelf, for example.
-Or if you write about health and wellness, your readers know they’ll find tips on staying in shape or keeping their stress levels down.
+For example, if you write a DIY blog, your content is about rebuilding a sagging shelf.
+Or, if you write about health and wellness, your readers know they'll find tips on staying in shape or keeping their stress levels down.